 1858 Moscow/St. Petersburg: The Rainer singers come to Russia and stay there for ten years.
 Visits home are only carried out to find new members.

-1859, New York: “Silent Night” is released in the form of an English translation as part of a brochure titled “Carols for Christmas Tide” by Bishop John Freeman Young.
+1859, New York: “Silent Night” is released in the form of an English translation as part of a brochure titled “Carols for Christmas Tide” by the episcopal priest John Freeman Young.

 1866, Salzburg: The song is incorporated into an “official church book” at home.